-Section 810: Renewable Energy Overview
+Section 810.
+Renewable Energy Overview

-810.1 Increasing Energy Demands and Global Climate Change
+810.1.
+Increasing Energy Demands and Global Climate Change

 1. Demand for electricity in the region and the nation as a whole is projected to increase in the coming decades.
-For example, the most recent forecast by the U.S. Energy Information Administration estimates that annual electricity consumption will increase from 3,873 terawatt-hours (TWh) in 2008 to 5,021 TWh in 2035.
-This increase represents a 29% increase in demand, requiring an additional 1,148 TWh of production by 2035 (U.S. Energy Information Administration 2010).2 To help put this increase energy demand in perspective, 1,148 TWh is enough energy to power over 100 million residential homes for a year.3 Likewise, the Independent System Operator New England (ISO-NE) forecasts that the overall electricity demand of New England will increase by 10.810 GWh over the next decade, from current levels of 131.315 GWh to 142,125 GWh (see Table 1).
-Rhode Island accounts for a portion of this increase in energy within the region, as ISO-NE predicts that demand increase from 8,460 GWh in 2009 to 9,025 GWh in 2018, requiring an additional 565 GWh of energy production to meet demand (see Table 1).
+For example, the most recent forecast by the U.S. Energy Information Administration estimates that annual electricity consumption in the United States will increase from 3,873 terawatt hours (TWh) in 2008 to 5,021 TWh in 2035.
+This increase represents a 29% increase in demand, requiring an additional 1,148 TWh of production by 2035 (U.S. Energy Information Administration 2010).2 To help put this increased energy demand in perspective, 1,148 TWh is enough energy to power over 100 million residential homes for a year.3 Likewise, the Independent System Operator New England (ISO-NE) forecasts that the overall annual electricity usage of New England will increase by 10,810 GWh between 2009 and 2018, from current levels of 131,315 GWh to 142,125 GWh (see Table 8.1).
+Rhode Island accounts for a portion of this increase in energy within the region, as ISO-NE predicts that total electricity use will increase from 8,460 GWh in 2009 to 9,025 GWh in 2018, requiring an additional 565 GWh of energy production to meet anticipated annual electricity needs (see Table 8.1).
 The largest increase in peak loads is projected during the summer months, when an additional 235 MW of production capacity is expected to be required to meet the 2018 summer demand (ISO New England Inc. 2009a).
-Increases in energy efficiency, or efforts to decrease energy consumption may lower the amount of energy demanded in the future (see Section 810.2 for a discussion of Rhode Island legislation dealing with energy efficiency).
-However, if these projections are accurate and demand continues to rise into the future, New England will require greater generation capacity to meet the region's demand.
+Increases in energy efficiency, or efforts to decrease energy consumption may lower the amount of energy required in the future (see Section 810.2 for a discussion of Rhode Island legislation dealing with energy efficiency).
+However, if these projections are accurate and demand continues to rise into the future, New England will require greater generation capacity to meet the region's need for electricity.

-2 The capacity of an electric generating unit and the load for electricity use is measured in watts; 1,000 watts is equal to a kilowatt (kW), a megawatt is 1,000 kWs (MW, 1 million watts), a gigawatt is 1,000 MW (GW, 1 billion watts), and a terawatt is 1,000 GW (TW, 1 trillion watts).
+2 The capacity of an electric generating unit and the load for electricity use is measured in watts; 1,000 watts is equal to a kilowatt (kW), a megawatt is 1,000 kWs (MW, 1 million watts), a gigawatt is 1,000 MW (GW, 1 billion watts), and a torawatt is 1,000 GW (TW, 1 trillion watts).
 These terms are most commonly used to describe the capacity of an electric generator (e.g. a wind turbine or a power plant).
 Electricity production and consumption are most commonly measured in kilowatt-hours (kWh).
-A kilowatt-hour refers to one kilowatt (1,000 watts) of electricity produced or consumed for one hour of time; similarly 1,000 kilowatt-hours is a megawatt-hour (MWh),1,000 megawatt-hours is a gigawatt-hour (GWh), and 1,000 gigawatt-hours is a terawatt-hour (TWh).
+A kilowatt-hour refers to one kilowatt (1,000 watts) of electricity produced or consumed for one hour of time; similarly 1,000 kilowatt-hours is a megawatt-hour (MWh),1,000 megawatt-hours is a gigawatt-hour (GWh), and 1,000 gigawatt-hours is a torawatt-hour (TWh).

 3 This estimate is based on the Energy Information Administration statistic that in 2007, the average monthly residential electricity consumption equaled 936 kWh, which equals 11.2 MWh per year.